zanderdk/Minecraft-writeup/README.md

 #endif
             }
 ```
 Yes it looks messy and it is.
-But we see that no furter sorting will be done as we return `p` on line 3814 in malloc.c.
+But we see that no further sorting will be done as we return `p` on line 3814 in `malloc.c`.

-This means that we now completed the first goal we can allocate back 0x601 and get full control of the first and only chunk in the unsrotedbins which is prefect for doing unlink attack in unsortedbin:
+This means that we now completed the first goal:
+We can allocate back 0x601 and get full control of the first and only chunk in the unsrotedbins which is prefect for doing unlink attack in unsortedbin:

 ![gdb output 4](imgs/gdb_out4.png)